flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command retrieve the Vampire `Board Identifier` model.
+This command retrieves the Vampire `Board Identifier` model.

 List of the Vampire `Board Identifiers` :